collabnix/kubelabs/ClusterNetworking101/README.md

 While the above configuration may seen unfamiliar to you, it is simply a CNI configuration that creates a bridged networked for your pods.
 So while you may not have seen this configuration before, you most certainly have used it.

+The network types which are also referred to as interface plugins include bridge, loopback, vlan, macvlan, ipvlan, and so on.
+If you have looked at Docker networking before, you will notice that these match the network types avilable with Docker.
+You can find more information about them in the [offical Docker doucmentation](https://docs.docker.com/network/#network-drivers).

+The `IPAM` section defines how the ip addresses are assigned to pods. `host-local` IPAM allocates IPv4 and IPv6 addresses out of a specified address range defined by the subnet, while setting the type type to DHCP will set the IP address dynamically based on what the DHCP server assignes.
+You could also set the type to static, which would allow you to specify a single IP address that won't change.

-Let’s have a look now at the most well-known Kubernetes networking solutions
+Let’s have a look now at the most well-known Kubernetes networking solutions.

 ### AWS VPC CNI for Kubernetes